-To create a cohesive dataset for analysis we aimed to collect data for NSW for the year 2016 and at the SA2 level, a statistical geographic area a defined by the Australian Statistical Geographic Standard (ASGS) used by the ABS.
-An SA2 has an average population of 10,000 persons and can include one or more related suburbs that interact socially and economically (Abs.gov.au, 2018).
+This project will collate data at the Australian Statistical Geographic Standard (ASGS) Statistical Area 2 (SA2) level.
+An SA2 has an average population of 10,000 people and can include one or more related suburbs that interact socially and economically (Abs.gov.au, 2018).

-Using data at the SA2 level will allow us to analyse our variables for over 2000? geographical areas in NSW.
-We could then interpret any trends found for each SA2 to answer our research question.
+Using data at the SA2 level will allow analysis of over 570 distinct geographical areas in NSW.
+This will allow interpretation of any trends found to answer the research question.
 Data from the year 2016 was chosen as it was the year with the most data available.
 Coding examples of how we have acquired and merged our data are included in the appendices.

 Modelling